OWASP/Docker-Security/D01 - Secure User Mapping.md

 In a simple container scenario if you build your container you have to add `RUN useradd <username>` or `RUN adduser <username>` with the appropriate parameters -- respectively the same applies for group IDs.
 Then, before you start the microservice, the `USER <username>` [3] switches to this user.
 Please note that a standard web server wants to use a port like 80 or 443.
 Configuring a user doesn't let you bind the server on any port below 1024.
 There's no need at all to bind to a low port for any service.
 You need to configure a higher port and map this port accordingly with the expose command [4].
 Your mileage may vary if you're using an orchestration tool.

 The second choice would be using Linux *user namespaces*.
 Namespaces are a general means to provide to a container a different (faked) view of Linux kernel resources.
 There are different resources available like User, Network, PID, IPC, see `namespaces(7)`.
-In the case of *user namespaces* a container could be provided with a his view of a standard root user whereas the host kernel maps this to a different user ID.
+In the case of *user namespaces* a container could be provided with a relative perspective of a standard root user whereas the host kernel maps this to a different user ID.
 More, see [5], `cgroup_namespaces(7)` and `user_namespaces(7)`.

 The catch using namespaces is that you can only run one namespace at a time.
 If you run user namespacing you e.g. can't use network namespacing on the same host [6].
 Also, all your containers on a host will be defaulted to it, unless you explicitly configure this differently per container.